-Stewart J. Greenleaf, senior counsel, has represented the 12th Senatorial District in the Pennsylvania Senate since 1978.
+Stewart J. Greenleaf, senior counsel represented the 12th Senatorial District in the Pennsylvania Senate from 1978 until 2019.
 He was a member of the House of Representatives from 1977 to 1978, serving on the House Labor Relations and Judiciary Committees as well as the Subcommittee on Crime and Corrections.
-He also served as an Upper Moreland Township Commissioner, as an Assistant District Attorney and Chief of the Appeals Division for the Montgomery County District Attorney’s Office and as an Assistant Public Defender in Bucks County .
+He also served as an Upper Moreland Township Commissioner, as an Assistant District Attorney and Chief of the Appeals Division for the Montgomery County District Attorney’s Office and as an Assistant Public Defender in Bucks County.
 He is a member of the Bar Associations of Pennsylvania and Montgomery County.

 Mr. Greenleaf is the author of Pennsylvania Megan’s Law, the Grandparent Custody Law, the Rails to Trials Act, the Health Club Consumer Protection Act, the Puppy Lemon Law, the “No Means No” rape law, the Amusement Ride Inspection Act, the Missing Children Act, and the Divorce Code Reform Act and the Divorce Mediation Act.
 He was also prime sponsor of a law that extends the period of legal recourse for abused children, the constitutional amendment allowing for the option of electronic testimony for child victims and witnesses, the law requiring tougher penalties for cruelty to domestic animals and the law allowing extended sentences when baseball bats are used in violent criminal acts.

 As chairman of the Judiciary Committee, he conducted hearings on the corrections system in Pennsylvania and achieved passage of legislation to reduce overcrowding in county jails through intermediate punishment programs.
-He is also sponsor of state sentencing reform legislation.
-He also conducted hearings on the state’s system of probation and parole and enacted public safety reforms in the Pennsylvania Board of Probation and Parole and in the Interstate Compact, which deals with interstate parole arrangement.
-Mr. Greenleaf is also a member of the Environmental Resources and Energy Committee.
+He also sponsored state sentencing reform legislation.
+He conducted hearings on the state’s system of probation and parole and enacted public safety reforms in the Pennsylvania Board of Probation and Parole and in the Interstate Compact, which deals with interstate parole arrangement.
+Mr. Greenleaf was also a member of the Environmental Resources and Energy Committee.

 Mr. Greenleaf has prime sponsored 115 Bills that were signed into law.
 These laws ranged from defending our children (i.e., Child Witness Testimony) to protecting consumers from “lemon” motor vehicles, to enhancing the beauty of Pennsylvania via a “Rails to Trails” law to law enforcement initiatives such as “Megan’s Law.”
 Mr. Greenleaf’s laws also included public health matters like ” DES ” education to establishing a Bill of Rights Day in Pennsylvania to transportation matters such as permitting emergency vehicles unobstructed access to the turnpike.